cloudfork-com/moneypenny-aws-controls/README.md

 ## moneypenny AWS controls

 Service to schedule ECS Fargate services by controlling the `desired-count` value.
-The main usecase is to stop tasks of services that are used in non-production stages (dev,test,acc) during non-working hours (evening, weekends) thereby reducing AWS costs.
+The primary purpose is to halt the operations of services during off-business hours (evenings, weekends), specifically for non-production environments (dev, test, acc), resulting in a reduction of AWS expenses.

 ![schedule](doc/schedule.png)